ftCLI/FoundryTools-CLI/README.md

     ftcli os2 -ob 1 "C:\Fonts\MyFont-Oblique.otf"
     ftcli os2 -ob 0 "C:\Fonts\MyFont-Regular.otf"

-    -ach, --ach-vend-id TEXT

-Sets the OS/2.achVendID tag (vendor's four-character identifier).

-    -dsig, --add-dummy-dsig

-Adds a dummy signature.

-If the DSIG table is already present, this option will be ignored.
-Use '-dt DSIG -dsig' to force the replacement of an existing DSIG table.

-    -o, --output-dir DIRECTORY

-The output directory where the output files are to be created.
-If it doesn't exist, will be created.
-If not specified, files are saved to the same folder.

-    --recalc-timestamp / --no-recalc-timestamp

-Keeps the original font 'modified' timestamp (head.modified) or set it to current time.
-By default, original timestamp is kept.

-    --overwrite / --no-overwrite

-Overwrites existing output files or save them to a new file (numbers are appended at the end of filename).
-By default, files are overwritten.

 ##### -ach, --ach-vend-id'
 Sets the achVendID tag (vendor's four-character identifier).